nrwl/nx/docs/shared/using-nx/nx-cli.md

 want via **generators**. **[Generators](/generators/using-schematics)** can be installed as part of a plugin or developed locally within an Nx workspace to fit the needs of your organization.

-A [Workspace Generator](/generators/workspace-generators) is a custom generator for your workspace. `nx generate workspace-generator my-generator` generates a workspace generator which can be run with the [`nx workspace-generator` command](/cli/workspace-generator).
+A [workspace generator](/generators/workspace-generators) is a custom generator for your workspace. `nx generate workspace-generator my-generator` generates a workspace generator which can be run with the [`nx workspace-generator` command](/cli/workspace-generator).
 This can be useful to allow your organization to consistently generate projects according to your own standards.